goharShoukat/goharShoukat/README.md

 ### Hi there 👋 Welcome to my Profile!
 I am Gohar and I love developing algorithms to meet challenges associated with climate change!

-- I am an Erasmus Scholar completing my M2 at Centrale Nantes in Marine Reneweable Energy
+- I am a Machine Learning Research Engineer working in Offshore wind!
+-
 ### 📫 How to reach me:
 - Email me at: gshoukat@gdgeo.com
 - LinkedIn: https://www.linkedin.com/in/goharshoukat/